 Some bugs and pests are attracted to central air units, which can be damaging if they get inside the system.
 To keep ants and other pests away, use an eco-friendly pesticide around the foundation of the unit with a reasonably wide perimeter of 24 – 36 inches.

 The majority of outdoor A/C units rest on a concrete slab or other platform, giving them a level base of operation.
-However, just like a home’s foundation, your A/C’s platform can also sink or settle into the ground, limiting the performance of the air conditioner.
-Keep an eye on your outdoor component to make sure that the base continues to stay level.
+However, over time these can settle or sag, limiting the performance of the air conditioner.
+Check on your outdoor component to make sure that the base continues to stay level.

-Of course, regular maintenance, such as lubrication and filter changes, are also important to keep your air conditioner functioning well.
-Try to schedule annual maintenance service before the summer starts to ensure your system is ready to face the hot days ahead.
-By following these simple tips, you may be able to avoid A/C problems and have a stress-free and climate controlled home all summer.
+Of course, regular maintenance, such as lubrication and filter changes, are also important to keep your air conditioner running smoothly.
+Try to schedule a check up before the summer starts to ensure your system is ready to face the hot days ahead.
+By following these simple tips, you may be able to minimize A/C problems and have a stress-free and climate controlled home all summer.